mysql/mysql-utilities/doc/man/mysqlserverinfo.rst

 .. option:: --basedir=<basedir>

    The base directory for the server.
+This option is required for starting an offline server.

 .. option:: --datadir=<datadir>

    The data directory for the server.
+This option is required for starting an offline server.

 .. option:: --format=<format>, -f<format>